apache/cordova-js/README.md

 # Adding a New Platform

-1. Add your platform as a directory under the `src` folder.
+1. Add your platform as a directory under the `legacy-exec` folder.
 2. Write a module that encapsulates your platform's `exec` method and call it `exec.js`.
 The `exec` method is a JavaScript function that enables communication from the platform's JavaScript environment into the platform's native environment.
 Each platform uses a different mechanism to enable this bridge.
 We recommend you check out the other platform `exec` definitions for inspiration.
-Drop this into the `src/<platform>` folder you created in step 1.
+Drop this into the `src/legacy-exec/<platform>` folder you created in step 1.
 The `exec` method has the following method
    signature: `function(success, fail, service, action, args)`, with the following parameters:
   - `success`: a success function callback